jekyll/minima/pages/about.md

 ---
-date: 06/10
+date: "2020-04-01"
 layout: page
+author: Ray
+lang: en
+city: Shanghai, China
 title: "About"
+subtitle: "关于我们"
 permalink: /about/
-author: Ray
-meta: "about"
+category: page
+meta: [ page, about, profile, author]
 ---

 <!---An about us page is your chance to tell the world